Facts & Trivia About Ithaca

 - Wizard of Oz author L. Frank Baum was a likely visitor to Ithaca while his future wife attended Cornell University.
 At the time, yellow bricks paved local roads.

-- Ithaca has its own currency, "Ithaca Hours."
-This alternative legal tender is widely used in town and has been featured in over 400 media outlets nationally and abroad.
+- Ithaca had its own currency, "Ithaca Hours."
+This alternative legal tender was widely used in town and has been featured in over 400 media outlets nationally and abroad.

 - The Ithaca Gun Company, whose namesake smokestack remains a local landmark, was established in 1880 and produced some of the world's finest shotguns.
 Among its patrons were John Philip Sousa and Annie Oakley.
 The long-closed factory is now being converted to residential use.

-- The song "Puff the Magic Dragon" was penned in Ithaca.
-Cornell Student Lenny Lipton wrote it as a poem and passed it on to Peter Yarrow, who later turned it in the Peter, Paul and Mary classic.
+The song "Puff the Magic Dragon" was penned in Ithaca.
+Cornell Student Lenny Lipton wrote it as a poem and passed it on to Peter Yarrow, who later turned it into a song in the Peter, Paul and Mary classic.

-- Novelist Vladimir Nabokov wrote "Lolita" in Ithaca-and he almost burned it here after the story was rejected by every American publisher.
-His wife changed literary history when she pulled the manuscript from the incinerator behind their rented house on East Seneca St.
+Novelist Vladimir Nabokov wrote "Lolita" in Ithaca - and he almost burned it here after the story was rejected by every American publisher.
+His wife changed literary history when she pulled the manuscript from the incinerator behind their rented house on East Seneca Street.

-The perfect vacation awaits.
-Stay in a quaint B&B with breakfast, or a resort with included spa treatments.
-Your journey is up to you!
+We're ready to greet you!
+Stay in a modern downtown hotel, quaint B&B serving a locally-sourced breakfast, or a resort with included spa treatments.
+Your retreat is up to you!
 Search Ithaca's best deals.